emmideric/alx-system_engineering-devops/README.md

-Script that displays the result of BREATH to the power LOVE
+Script that converts a number from base 2 to base 10